Haseeb1399/Notes/Research-Notes/Research/Key-Value or SQL data layer.md

 3. Select col2 from table1 where col1 = 10
 	1. First send Get request to Waffle A for Col1|10, parse out the keys, and send get_batch to Waffle B
+4. Select col1 from table1 where 10<=col1<20 (between 10 and 20):
+	1. Assuming we have the Range Tree construction in proxy, we traverse it and find the keys for Waffle A. We then issue the keys to Waffle A, get the doc_ids for Waffle B. Fetch records from Waffle B.

 *Insert:*
 1. Insert into table1 (col1,col2,col3) values (x,y,z)